epfl-ada/ada-2022-project-runtimeterror/README.md

 In the Stationary Analysis, we would like to answer the following questions:

 - 1) What is the effect of the presence of emotions on the success of the movie?
-Do emotional movies have a higher IMDB rating ?
-Does the effect differ between genres ?
+Do emotional movies have a higher IMDB rating?
+Does the effect differ between genres?
 Emotional movies are those in which the bulk of the narrative lines carry either positive or negative sentiment and not both at the same time.
 Non-emotional movies, on the other hand, feature a preponderance of plot lines that are neutral in sentiment.

 - 2) What is the effect of the positive/negative emotions on the success of the movie?
-Do movies that are predominantly positive have a higher IMDB rating? or is the opposite effect true? and does the observed effect vary per genre ?
+Do movies that are predominantly positive have a higher IMDB rating? or is the opposite effect true? and does the observed effect vary per genre?

 - 3) What is the most profitable movie arc per genre? is there a clear winner among the various clusters?
 For example, is the story arc described in abstract the most profitable, or does the most successful movie arc follow a different trend?